 When you’re dating someone you really like and care a lot about, you may feel eager to make things official between the two of you.
-You may already find yourself fantasizing in your head about your life together as a couple and can’t wait to turn your current dating relationship into a real, committed, and long-lasting relationship.
+You may already find yourself fantasizing about your life together as a couple and can’t wait to turn your current dating relationship into a real, committed, and long-lasting relationship.
 But before you update your Facebook relationship status and start buying monogrammed towels, you both need to be on the same page about where your relationship is going.
 But how many dates should you have before making your relationship official?

 For example, there are relationships that become official after just a few dates, while there are other relationships that become official after a few months.
 And while it may seem premature, strange, or desperate to want to be official and exclusive with someone after just one date, there are also people who think that having six or seven dates still isn’t enough time needed before deciding to become a couple or deciding to go your separate ways.
 It simply depends on the situation and the unique romantic connection that you have with your partner.

-They Talk About Your Future Together
+Discussing Your Future Together

 If you’re wondering how many dates you need to have before making your relationship official, it’s important to see if the person you’re dating has brought up your future at all as a couple.
-For instance, if your partner has spoken excitedly about introducing you to his or her family and friends, going on a trip with you, or even what your kids would look like, this is a clear sign that having the relationship talk is something that wouldn’t catch him or her off guard.
+For instance, if your partner has spoken excitedly about introducing you to his family and friends, going on a trip with you, or even what your kids would look like, this is a clear sign that having the relationship talk is something that wouldn’t catch him or her off guard.

 When you’re both already able to openly talk about what lies ahead for the two of you, this can be a great segue toward making your relationship official.

-They Talk About Wanting a Relationship
+Talking About Wanting a Relationship

-They Treat You Like a Significant Other
+Treating You Like a Significant Other

 If you’re wondering how many dates you should have before making your relationship official, you should look more closely at how this person treats you.
 If you’re filling the S.O. role by constantly texting throughout the day, always having standing weekend plans no matter what, and sharing your thoughts and feelings with one another, you’ve reached the point where making your relationship official is eminent.
 When you’re unofficially acting as the boyfriend or girlfriend for all intents and purposes, this is the right time for the two of you to have a conversation about making your relationship official.